tulz-app/frontroute/website/src/main/resources/doc/reference/built-in-path-matchers.md

 ## `long: PathMatcher[Long]`

+If the path is non-empty:

-* Matches (and consumes) a single segment of the unmatched path if it can be parsed as a `Long`.
+* matches (and consumes) a single segment of the path if it can be parsed as a `Long`,
-* Provides the parsed value.
+* provides the parsed `Long` value;
-* Rejects if the segment can't be parsed as a `Long`.
+* rejects if the segment cannot be parsed as a `Long`.

-* Rejects if there are no more unmatched segments left.
+Rejects if there are no more segments left.

 ```scala
 path(long) { (l: Long) =>